deshrit/deshrit.github.io/_posts/2024-09-25-tuning-PID-controller.md

 and quality of sensor used in the project.

-2. Skip the processing in deadzone—As we know the total PID value is the direct output to the actuator, suppose, for a balacing robot in a *single axis*, if the sensor ouput value in degree is $$ 0^\circ $$ when perfectly vertical, then possible deadzone range (depending upon the type of sensors, motors etc.) can be $$ \pm2^\circ $$, where processing the PID value can be completely skipped and simply set to 0.
+2. Skip the processing in deadzone—As we know the total PID value is the direct output to the actuator, suppose, for a balancing robot in a *single axis*, if the sensor output value in degree is $$ 0^\circ $$ when perfectly vertical, then possible deadzone range (depending upon the type of sensors, motors etc.) can be $$ \pm2^\circ $$, where processing the PID value can be completely skipped and simply set to 0.

-3. Also Keep in account for the actuator deadzone—If you are using an arduino to drive a motor with a motor driver, you have to give out PWM value from any analog pin to the driver, which generally in code value from 0 to 255 and you might have noticed the motor does not immediately start moving in intial values maybe even for upto 10 or 20, this maximum value until when the motor does not start moving is the actuator deadzone.
+3. Also Keep in account for the actuator deadzone—If you are using an arduino to drive a motor with a motor driver, you have to give out PWM value from any analog pin to the driver, which generally in code value from 0 to 255 and you might have noticed the motor does not immediately start moving in initial values maybe even for upto 10 or 20, this maximum value until when the motor does not start moving is the actuator deadzone.
 And to fix this problem simply add this value 20 to PID output or you can also map your PID value to range 20 to 255 of motor driver output.